germs-lab/ref_soil/README.md

 RefSoil version 1 contains 928 genomes (888 bacteria, 34 archaea, 6 fungi) and 1070 chromosomes

-This page shows how to build 16s tree of RefSoil(version1)
-##Script to get 16s tree from  RefSoil-DB and RefSeq-DB
+##Script to get 16s tree for RefSoil-DB

-1. If you want to build tree file from RefSoil-DB, use genbank-file to get 16s
-2. If you want to build tree file from RefSoil-DB, use HMM to get 16s
-3. If you want to build tree file from RefSeq-DB, use HMM to get 16s

-##USAGE:
+This page describe the detail how to generate 16s tree of RefSeq: the tree is built using genbank file from RefSeq to retrive 16s.
+If 16s sequence is not present, HMM is used to find 16s sequence.

+##required:
 Assume you have installed git, GNU c complier(gcc)
 ```
 $ git clone https://github.com/germs-lab/ref_soil.git